CrossNox/programmingexcuses/README.md

 `pip install programmingexcuses`

 # Testing
-There are no tests!
-I was gonna make up an excuse for that but this package does it for me :D
 ```bash
 $ programmingexcuse
 Management insisted we wouldn't need to waste our time writing unit tests